 OPlates.com allows you to renew one or more vehicles and/or select and purchase specialty plates offered through the Ohio BMV in minutes.
 This site also offers you the opportunity to change your address online with the BMV.

-By Telephone Requests special plates may be made by calling the Ohio BMV at
+By Telephone For questions about special plates, please call the Ohio BMV at

 What is a System Assigned Plate?

 System assigned plates are pre-manufactured with consecutive numbers only and are never personalized.
 Example ABC 1234.

 An initial reserve plate may contain:

 Three letters and one number (1- 9) or one number (1-9) and three letters (ABC 1 or 1 ABC).

 Two letters (AB).

 Two letters and one number (1-9) or one number (1-9) and two letters (AB 1 or 1 AB).

 Two letters and two numbers (1-99) or two numbers (1-99) and two letters (AB 75 or 75 AB).